create3000/x_ite/docs/Accessing-the-External-Browser.md

 #### **X3DFields**

 All X3DFields (SFColor, ..., MFBool, MFColor, and so on).
-The fields can be created using the object as construtor. **Note:** Scalar objects like SFBool, SFDouble, SFFloat, SFInt32, SFString, and SFTime have no constructor, just use the built-in JavaScript types Boolean, Number, and String.
+The fields can be created using the object as constructor. **Note:** Scalar objects like SFBool, SFDouble, SFFloat, SFInt32, SFString, and SFTime have no constructor, just use the built-in JavaScript types Boolean, Number, and String.

 ```js
 // Create a new translation vector and